-Sans-serif fonts were first used in 1816 by William Caslon IV on his typeface book.
-From there it started becoming popular.
-People loved this new kind of typeface.
-It began to appear all over Europe and from there the word spread, and sans serif type began popping up all over the world.
+Sans-serif fonts were first used in 1816 by William Caslon IV in his typeface book.
+It started becoming popular, and people loved this new typeface.
+It began to appear all over Europe, and from there, the word spread, and sans serif type began popping up worldwide.

-This typeface appeared in Europe under the name “Grotesque,” and in the US it was called “Sans-Serif.”
+his typeface appeared in Europe under the name “Grotesque.”
+In the US, it was called “Sans-Serif.”

-The simplicity and boldness of sans-serif made people fall in love with this new typeface and that it’s why it’s the most common type used in different media from print publications to web sites.
+The simplicity and boldness of sans-serif made people fall in love with this new typeface, which is why it’s the most common type used in different media, from print publications to websites.

-The quality of sans-serif font shines especially in the digital world, where letters appear more clearly on the screen which helps with the overall readability of the text.
+The quality of sans-serif font shines especially in the digital world, where letters appear more clearly on the screen, which helps with the text’s overall readability.

 About the Most Popular Font: Times New Roman

-There are a lot of popular serif fonts but among the most popular is Times New Roman.
-Times New Roman is the most widely used serif font.
-It is the most renowned serif font in the world, and a lot of print media is written with this font.
+There are a lot of popular serif fonts, but among the most popular is Times New Roman.
+Times New Roman is the most widely used serif font, and it is the most renowned serif font globally.
+A lot of print media is written with this font.

-Times new roman was created when the British newspaper company Times of London hired a new typeface creator to create a new font for their newspaper.
-The name of the typographer employed by the times of London was Stanley Morison.
+Times new roman was created when the British newspaper company Times of London hired an unknown typeface creator to create a new font for their newspaper.
+The typographer employed by the Times of London was Stanley Morison.

-Stanley Morison was the leader of the project which was established to create a new typeface for the newspaper company “Times of London.”
+The established project leader created a new typeface for the newspaper company “Times of London.”

-Stanley Morison supervised the project and had Victor Lardent under his wing who was an advertisement guy in the newspaper company The Times of London.
+Stanley Morison supervised the project and had Victor Lardent under his wing, an advertisement guy in The Times of London newspaper company.

-Stanley Morison along Victor Lardent and others created the new typeface which became a new official font of Time of London newspaper.
+Stanley Morison and Victor Lardent created the new typeface, a new official font for the Time of London newspaper.
 The font became instantly liked, and people loved reading articles written with the new typeface.

 Times new roman is still pretty commonly used in court.
-Though it is almost impossible to write in Times new roman, lawyers must type and print all necessary documents in precisely 12 points Times New Roman.
-But it is not mandatory for you to submit your legal papers in Times New Roman if you get yourself in the situation where you will be submitting one.
+Though it is almost impossible to write in Times new roman, lawyers must type and print all necessary documents in precisely 12 points in Times New Roman.
+But you don’t need to submit your legal papers in Times New Roman if you get yourself in the situation where you will be submitting one.

-Times new roman was initially created for a newspaper and makes sentences occupy less space which enables publishers to print more information on each page of the paper.
+Times new roman was initially created for a newspaper and makes sentences occupy less space, enabling publishers to print more information on each paper page.

 About Most Popular Sans-Serif Font: Arial

-There are also a lot of favorite sans-serif fonts, but the most widely used san-serif font is Arial, which is one of the digital typefaces.
-We can safely say that the new modern era ushered in a new era for modern typefaces.
+There are also a lot of favorite sans-serif fonts.
+Still, the most widely used sans-serif font is Arial, one of the digital typefaces.
+We can safely say that the new era ushered in a new era for modern typefaces.

 Arial was first programmed and used in a 1990s IBM machine.
-This font is simple and easy to understand.
-The font came pre-installed in the 1990s IBM machines.
+This font is simple and easy to understand, and the font came pre-installed on the 1990s IBM machines.

-It was a big hit in the typeface world and made IBM proud of their new typeface creation, which was loved by the users all around the world.
+It was a big hit in the typeface world and made IBM proud of their new typeface creation, loved by users worldwide.

 The market for Serifs fonts decreased as the new fonts and typefaces of san-serif started to appear.
 Arial font is liked because it is easy to read and is bold enough for a person to read the text carefully.